SonicJuice/Recreational-Algorithms/README.md

 Cryptography!

-- Substitution Cypher (w/ time complexity 'O(m * k)', where 'm' is the number of lines and 'k' is the mean number of characters per line)
+- Substitution Cypher ('O(m * k)', where 'm' is the number of lines and 'k' is the mean number of characters per line)

 Number Series!

-- Harshad (generated in bases 2-36 w/ time complexity 'O(limit * log(num))', where 'num' is the maximum number from 1 to 'limit')
+- Harshad (in bases 2-36)

-- Figurates ('O(n)')
+- Figurates